 Diabetes is a challenging condition which can be detrimental if not managed properly.
-While most physicians prefer that patients rely on pharmaceutical interventions, which is not the only solution for achieving good health.
+While most physicians prefer that patients rely on pharmaceutical interventions, it is not the only solution for achieving good health.

 One substance that has proven useful for helping diabetics to lower their blood sugar levels naturally is cinnamon.